BrianYang06/Byang30/14_css/readme.md

 time spent: .6

 DISCO
 - Adding periods before backslash can take you back a directory
 - Able to edit console by using inspect element/Developer console
--
+- &nbsp adds white space in html
+- /* */ writes comments in html

 QCC
+- We should try to keep html code as clean as possible